firexsantos/antixss/README.md

 # Anti XSS Injection for PHP
 Anti Cross Site Scripting (XSS) Injection.
 A very powerful tool to counteract XSS Injection.
 It has been proven so far that it is still very reliable for dealing with XSS Injection problems.
+This tool is also very suitable for use in the Codeigniter Framework.

 <h2>How to use?</h2>
 Just add antixss(...) function to any post or get variable.